 6. The Loeb Boathouse

 Another amazing spot in Central Park for a wedding is the Loeb Boathouse.
 It’s located in the heart of Central Park, right by the lake.
 The Boathouse is a romantic wedding venue and lends itself to many beautiful photos.
 It’s also conveniently located right by Bethesda Fountain, one of the most classic New York wedding photo locations.

 7. The Edge – Hudson Yards

-For a more modern wedding photo spot, take a look at The Edge at Hudson Yards.
+For a more modern wedding photo spot, look at The Edge at Hudson Yards.
 The New York skyline views are unmatched and make for some incredible wedding photos.
 The observation deck is mostly glass, so the skyline takes center stage.